Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/_index.en.md

 This presentation section covers:
 - **Mission Objective**: Stop a runaway LEGO train using AI at the Edge
-- **Architecture Overview**: Understanding the Edge Computing setup with Nvidia Jetson Orin
+- **Architecture Overview**: Understand the Edge Computing setup with Nvidia Jetson Orin
 - **OpenShift Environment**: Your cloud infrastructure and access details
 - **Lab Organization**: How the workshop is structured across different technologies